Our Commitment to You

-We provide 3 meals each riding day, cooked by experienced chefs.
+We provide 3 meals each riding day, cooked by experienced chefs on camping tours and restaurant meals on our hotel tours.
 We pride ourselves on hiring great chefs who create an amazing culinary experience.
-On our toughest tours, like the Vuelta Sudamericana we offer four meals per day – with the 4th meal being a salty protein rich afternoon soup.
+On our toughest tours, like the South American Epic we offer four meals per day – with the 4th meal being a salty protein rich afternoon soup.
 We do not provide food on rest days (and dinners coming into rest days).
 This allows you to have a chance to check out the local cuisine and a chance for our staff to reorganize and restock.
 For people with specific dietary restrictions, we try very hard to accommodate your needs in difficult environments with sometimes limited supplies available.
 Please let us know well in advance if you have certain items you can’t eat due to allergies (we’re talking allergies, not things you just don’t like).

 Energy Bars and Drinks

 On tours that travel through very remote areas we provide energy bars and drinks for you to carry with you on the bike and also set up ‘refresh’ points where necessary.
-We generally do not have these for our tours in Europe (Amber Route and Orient Express) as juices and other snacks are more readily available along the routes.
+We generally do not have these for our tours in Europe (Trans-Europa and Orient Express), North America, and India as juices and other snacks are more readily available along these routes.

 Each Tour has a different arrangement of vehicles depending on group size and the type of roads traveled.
-The minimum number of vehicles used on a tour is 2, and on larger tours there are typically 4 vehicles.
-On some Tours we own all our vehicles, including the large overland trucks used in Africa.
+The typical number of vehicles used on a tour is 2, and on larger tours there are often 4 vehicles.
+On some tours we own all our vehicles, including the large overland trucks used in Africa.
 For other tours we sub-contract vehicles as required.

-Quick Overview of how the Support Trucks System Works
+Quick Overview of how the Support Truck System Works

 Each rider is provided with a space on our support trucks (or vans) to transport their gear.
-The trucks also carry up to 2000 liters of water (where necessary) and all the food and equipment for the tour.
+The trucks also carry water (up to 2000 litres where necessary) and all the food and equipment for the tour.
 If for some reason you cannot ride your bike, the trucks can carry some passengers with bikes (the amount of passengers we can carry will vary from tour to tour, please check with our office).
 Our vehicle support system is not designed to carry a large number of people or carry people on a regular basis.
-The support is based on the assumption that everyone will attempt to cycle at least a portion of the day.
+The support is based on the assumption that everyone will attempt to cycle at least a portion of every day.
 There could be times where we help you to arrange local transport when we are full.
 This often ends up being part of the fun and adventure!

 The vehicles are essential for not only what they carry, but also for the security they provide.
 They are able to respond to emergencies in remote regions, are supplied with first aid equipment, and can transport sick, injured or tired cyclists.

-Depending on the group size and the tour needs, our staff will include: nurses, mechanics, communications officers, experienced tour directors, cooks, drivers and other general support staff to make your tour a success.
+Depending on the group size and the tour needs, our staff will include: mechanics, communications officers, medics, experienced tour directors, cooks, drivers and other general support staff to make your tour a success.
 With larger groups, we have more staff.
 Each year we hire fresh recruits along with returning staff with the experience to get the new staff trained and ready for the adventures on the road.
-Check out our rider updates for more detail about the roles of each staff member.
+You can read more here about the roles of each staff member.
 The primary role of all staff members is your safety.
 Their combined skills will leave you feeling well taken care of and free to enjoy the adventure.